igorski/MWEngine/README.md

     ant debug install

-### Unit testing
+### Unit tests

-The library comes with unit tests, written using the Googletest C++ testing framework (distributed with NDK 10).
-To run the tests, simply execute the _test.sh_ shell script with a device attached (sorry Unix-only shell at the moment).
-This script will also build the library prior to running the tests by calling the build script described above.
+The library comes with unit tests (_/jni/tests/_), written using the Googletest C++ testing framework (distributed with NDK 10).
+To run the tests, simply execute the _test.sh_ (sorry Unix-only shell at the moment)-script with a device attached.
+This will also build the library prior to running the tests by calling the build script described above.
 Note: _adb_ must be specified in your global path settings.

 ### Documentation